 Screen Time enables you to retrieve the Screen Time and Restrictions passcode.

-Third, tap Wipe Passcode and connect your iPhone to the computer.
+Step 3.
+Tap Wipe Passcode and connect your iPhone to the computer using a USB cable.
 Check if the information of your device is correct and click Start to continue.

 It will begin downloading a firmware package for your device.